Sandbox Proxy Isolation

 worker_scope controls how those sandbox runtimes are shared between calls.

-Some credential-backed tools always stay local regardless of worker_tools: gmail, google_calendar, google_sheets, and homeassistant.
+Some credential-backed tools always stay local regardless of worker_tools: gmail, google_calendar, google_drive, google_sheets, and homeassistant.

-Additionally, google and spotify are shared-only integrations that require worker_scope unset or shared but can still be proxied through the sandbox.
+Additionally, spotify is a shared-only integration that requires worker_scope unset or shared but can still be proxied through the sandbox.

 You can set worker_scope per agent or in defaults: